Dead-rick/AetherMatrix/README.md

 '2x3'

 ```
-The `.dim` attribute is the dimension of your DataMatrix Object.
+The `.dim` attribute is the dimension of your AetherMatrix Object.

 ## Attributes
 There are 4 attributes you can change.